kulics/koral/book-en/document.md

 This is very much like the concept of assembling different parts together into a whole in reality.

 ## Build
 So how do we build a new structure?
-As a whole, all of our types can be build using the method `type{}`.
+As a whole, all of our types can be build using the constructor `type$()`.

 E.g:
 ```
-peter = Student{}
+peter = Student$("", "", 0, 0)
 ```
-This build a `peter` identifier, and all of the student's properties are initialized to `"", "", 0, 0` as set in the definition.
+This build a `peter` identifier, and all of the student's properties are initialized to `"", "", 0, 0`.

 Let's review that our base types and collection types can be created using method, in fact they are all structures.